Need help dealing with violent or distressing online content? Learn more

 Parental controls are software tools that allow you to monitor and limit what your child sees and does online.

-They can be set up to do things like
+They can be set up to:

-• Limit who can communicate with your child as well as manage the apps they can use to communicate with others
+• Limit who can communicate with your child as well as manage the apps they can use to communicate with others.

 • Set time limits, blocking access after a specific length of time.